 At City Home Comfort, we always start our sales process by informing our clients.
 We want you to be knowledgeable before purchasing any products.
 Contact us for a no-obligation virtual estimate to ensure you have seen all the options.

 We want to break down the difference between paying for a new system in your home.

 Paid in full (Optimal): Pay for the entire HVAC upgrade in one lump sum using a Visa, Mastercard, E Transfer, or Cheque.
 An outright buyout with a warranty provides the highest overall value.

 When you take out a loan, you agree to pay back the amount you borrowed, plus interest and any fees, within a set time.
 However, you can opt to pay the principal amount off at any time with no penalty.

 Rental (Last Resort): Pay for your new equipment on a monthly plan for a fixed term.
-When entering a rental contract, you will be paying a set fee for a specific term.
-There are buyout penalties that will be applied, and you will get a 3.5% annual increase on a monthly payment.
-Rental agreements often have a total payable amount well over 210% over the retail value!
+When entering a rental contract, you will be paying a set fee for a specific period.

 In summary, it is not recommended to choose a rental option.
 Instead, we offer a full coverage warranty on a finance option that has much lower costs.
 Get qualified now for 6 months at 0%.